czxttkl/X-AI/README.md

 A Collectible Card Game (CCG) Deck Recommender just for fun.
 The project is expected to complete in May, 2018.

-The paper is available here:
+The paper is available here: Q-DeckRec: a Fast Deck Recommendation System for Collectible Card Games

 All deck recommendation codes are available under `combinatorial_search` directory.